adamrehn/ue4-opencv-demo/README.md

 ## Performing automated builds with Jenkins

-An example [Jenkinsfile](./packages/opencv-ue4/Jenkinsfile) is provided that uses the Windows and Linux Docker images from [docker-ue4](https://github.com/adamrehn/ue4-docker) to build the custom OpenCV Conan package.
+Example Jenkinsfiles are provided that use the Windows and Linux Docker images from [docker-ue4](https://github.com/adamrehn/ue4-docker) to build both the custom OpenCV Conan package and the UE4 project that consumes it.
 Performing an automated build requires a bit of up-front configuration to get working but is extremely straightforward once the required infrastructure is in place.

 To get everything up and running: